vadimkantorov/notionexportstatic/README.md

-# `notionexportstatic` is a script for dowloading pages from Notion API as JSON and generating static HTML / Markdown
+# Python script for dowloading pages from Notion API as JSON and generating static HTML / Markdown

 - can be used for backing up Notion pages (along with child pages recursively)
 - can be used as a Static Site Generator (SSG) running in GitHub Actions and deploying to GitHub Pages for publishing Notion pages as a website with a custom domain